twmobius/node-ipc/Readme.md

-node-ipc implements the Bully algorithm (http://en.wikipedia.org/wiki/Bully_algorithm) making it possible for multiple instances of the same application to elect a master process and at the same time allow for messages to be send to one or more instances.
+node-ipc implements the Bully algorithm (http://en.wikipedia.org/wiki/Bully_algorithm) making it possible for multiple instances of the same application to elect a master process and at the same time allow for messages to be send across the live instances

+Makes use of the redis PUB/SUB featureset.

 This should probably be called a work-in-progress.

 Checkout examples/client.js for a simple example

-Requires winston, async libraries
+Requires winston, async, redis libraries.